Scott L. Fenstermaker

 Scott L. Fenstermaker is an American criminal defense lawyer based in New York City.

 In November 2022, he was charged with trespassing, assault, reckless conduct, and attempted theft.
-At the time of his arrest, he was investigating criminal conduct committed by a private towing and storage facility in Eastern Maine and the Washington County Sheriff's office.
-Maine law enables private towing and storage facilities to take custody of owners' automobiles, charge exorbitant storage fees, and then apply to have the vehicles' titles transferred to the storage facilities.
-Fenstermaker was investigating this scheme when he was detained by the owners of a storage facility in Eastern Maine and then subsequently arrested by the very same police officers who had taken the automobile in question and given it to the storage facility in preparation for the storage facility obtaining title to the automobile.
+He moved to Maine and was suspended from the practice of law in March of 2024 for three years.

 Education

 Fenstermaker received a Bachelor of Science from the United States Air Force Academy in 1984 and a Juris Doctor from Harvard Law School in 1992.

 Legal career

 He is notable for volunteering to serve detainees at Guantanamo Bay detention camp in their attempts to access the U.S. justice system.
 According to the American Lawyer there are insufficient lawyers with experience defending death sentence cases to assist the Guantanamo detainees charged with capital offenses.

 In a series of court documents Fenstermaker described difficulties meeting with, and corresponding with Guantanamo detainees.

 He described writing to, and receiving authorization to serve as the counsel for two of the fourteen "high value detainees" transferred to military custody in Guantanamo from covert detention in the CIA's network of black sites in September 2006.